History of automata

 2010-2020s - Age of Innovation: Megaways ™, cluster payouts, progressive jackpots, and mobile gaming.

-- The advent of multiline automata
+Key stages of development:- The advent of multiline automata

 - Introducing random bonus features and freespins